proshian/neuroswipe/README.md

 > [!NOTE]
 > The sudden metrics improvement for `my_nearest_features` and `indiswipe_features` is due to a decrease in learning rate.
-The  losses on validation set of these models did not change over 2000 validations, which led to the ReduceLROnPlateau scheduler cutting learning rate in half.
-For other models, ReduceLROnPlateau haven't taken any actions yet.
+The losses on the validation set of these models did not change over 2000 validations, which led to the ReduceLROnPlateau scheduler cutting the learning rate in half.
+For other models, ReduceLROnPlateau hasn't taken any actions yet.

 ![beamsearch_metrics](https://github.com/user-attachments/assets/cddb1290-8886-4eb4-9366-f072e191e3fc)